Personal

-Configure Multiple Github Account With SSH
+Configure Multiple Github/Gitlab Account With SSH

-Generating SSH Keys
+1. Generate SSH Keys

 ssh-keygen -t rsa -b 4096 -f ~/.ssh/<github_username>_github_personal -C "<[email protected]>"